TallKite/linnstrument-firmware/README.md

 Detune the entire LinnStrument up or down from A-440 to match a similarly detuned recording or instrument.
 No guarantee that detuning to A-432 will heal your chakras lol.
 Accessed through microLinn's anchor cents after setting the edo to 12.

-MISCELLANEOUS GRAPHICAL INTERFACE IMPROVEMENTS
+MISCELLANEOUS GRAPHICS IMPROVEMENTS

   DOUBLE VOLUME FADERS: The Volume display always has two horizontal faders, one for each split.
 Incidentally, the volume faders are and always have been more accurate than their appearance suggests.
 Move sideways within a pad for fine adjustments.
 They also do and always have done something similar to hammer-ons and pull-offs.

   You can use a splitter on your computer's stereo headphones output to send one audio channel to your amp and the other to an earbud that you use as an in-ear monitor.
 You can control the volume of both from the Volume screen.
 Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords.

     *Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
 Each track receives the LinnStrument's midi from one of the 2 main midi channels (usually 1 and 16).
 Each track has a gain effect which you midi-learn to the volume CC.
 Now one volume fader will control your amp and the other will control  your earbud.*